ZapFile.ai

 Method 3: Google Drive as Temporary Transit (Familiar but Clunky)

 Upload music files to Google Drive from Android → download them on iPhone via the Drive app or browser.
-This works but has the overhead of Google account requirements, storage quota, and the file sitting on Drive until you delete it.
+This works but has the overhead of Google account requirements, storage quota (15GB free shared across Google services), and the file sitting on Drive until you delete it.
 For a large music library, you'll hit storage limits quickly on a free account.

 I'd only recommend this if you already have the files in Drive from a previous backup.